ShandenKey/Coastal/README.md

 •	If you are adding more days, what other drivable parks have the “best” attractions: endangered/interesting flora & fauna, environmental(natural) attractions, tourist destinations, lodgings.

 Minimum Viable Product (MVP)
-Tableau/PowerBI(not sure which yet) walk through of influencing factors, filterable, to help plot a drive through the Coastal Redwoods, extended to include other points of interest for a week long trip.
+Slide & Tableau walk through of influencing factors, filterable, to help plot a drive through the California Redwoods, extended to include other National Parks.